google/tern-closure/CONTRIBUTING.md

 ```
 ./node_modules/.bin/mocha
 ```
-which offers all of Mocha's amenities (`-w`, `--growl`, etc).
+Mocha provides many amenities (`-w`, `--growl`, etc).

-`test/runcases_test.js` wraps the Tern framework tests in a Mocha test case, so running all the Mocha also runs the Tern framework test cases.
+`test/runcases_test.js` wraps the Tern framework tests in a Mocha test case, so running all the Mocha tests also runs the Tern framework test cases.

 You can also just run all the tests with
 ```